mac-65/hardsub/README.md

 or very few options are needed.
 The idea is that this script can be used in a "batch" mode with many different types of source videos to produce a reasonable batch of output files in a unified video container.
+I'm going for a *plug-n-play* type of application.

+The script is 100% <code>/bin/bash</code> with lots of help from additional utilities to do much of the heavy lifting (<code>ffmpeg</code>,
+<code>mkvtoolnix</code>, and <code>jq</code> to name a few).
+Bash should be widely available and should be universally understood, so users should have no problems adding any customizations to suit their needs.

+As this script nears completion, I'll add examples to illustrate the basic (and maybe some more advanced) functionality.

 ## Getting Started
 For now, until *real* help is written, just execute <code>./hardsub</code>